cncf/tag-env-sustainability/documentation/WhitePapers/SustainabilityUseCasesAndLandscape2022.md

 * AI/ML workloads – dramatic increase in using Artificial Intelligence (AI)/ Machine Learning (ML) workload leads to the strong need of dedicated GPU-based clusters.
 The characteristics of such workloads are different than traditional workloads and their power consumptions are significantly higher.

+* Confidential workloads - evolve from VM use case to confidential container (SGX/SEV/TDX), the TEE (Trusted Execution Environment) and the usage of bounce buffer/SWIOTLB might cost more energy.
+However, the confidential workload is hard to be observered due to security concern.

 Quantifying embedded carbon emissions is also very challenging as manufactural details should be incorporated into the quantification.
 This is currently not the scope of this white paper. <!-- We may want to put some directions though // +1, would this be guidance/best practice on methods to quantify these emissions or guidance on methods to mitigate these emissions? -->

 ## Layers of the solutions